mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 This chapter has outlined the methodological framework that underpins the study, combining a staged analytical process with reflexive and design-based strategies.
 Emphasis has been placed on the evolving nature of the research design, and on the relationships between analysis, tool development and facilitation practice.

 The next chapter builds on this foundation by tracing the co-development of the CGD&P programme over time.
-Using a design narrative approach [@hoadley_method_2002], Chapter 5 explores how emerging contradictions within the learning environment shaped key shifts in goals, resources and the collaborative object of the game-making intervention.
+Using a design narrative approach IS THIS EXPLORED? [@hoadley_method_2002], Chapter 5 explores how emerging contradictions within the learning environment shaped key shifts in goals, resources and the collaborative object of the game-making intervention.

 ## Parked to replace or remove or rework